-Select the type of entitlement, such as a target system type or the Resource type, and define the partial condition (see Table 24 on page 49).
+Select the type of entitlement, such as a target system type or the Resource type, and define the partial condition.

 Rules can be created for all the system entitlements displayed in the Unified Namespace.
 The rule conditions access the Unified Namespace database layers to do this.